 On 30 August 2022, the four upper tier councils of Derbyshire, Nottinghamshire, Derby, and Nottingham signed a £1.14 billion devolution deal with the Government.
-The signing of the deal, will, subject to relevant approvals, consultation, and primary and secondary legislation passing through Parliament, establish the first ever Combined County Authority (CCA) in the country.
+The signing of the deal, will, subject to relevant approvals, and primary and secondary legislation passing through Parliament, establish the first ever Combined County Authority (CCA) in the country.
 This marks a significant step forward for the region, addressing years of historical low investment in the area whilst providing a platform for accelerated growth.

-With a population of 2.2 million residents and a GVA of over £50.5 billion, the CCA Area has enormous potential.
-Home to more than 74,000 businesses providing over 940,000 jobs, the Area has a number of key sectors with significant potential for growth, including advanced manufacturing, engineering, clean energy, logistics, creative and digital, health and pharmaceuticals, health and education, wholesale and retail trade.
+With a population of 2.2 million residents^{iv} and a GVA of over £50.5 billion^v, the CCA Area has enormous potential.
+Home to more than 75,000 businesses^{vi} providing over 978,000 jobs^{vii}, the Area has a number of key sectors with significant potential for growth, including advanced manufacturing, engineering, clean energy, logistics, creative and digital, health and pharmaceuticals, health and education, wholesale and retail trade.

 However, the Area also faces challenges which impact on productivity levels and the ability to grow.
-Productivity lags behind the UK average, requiring a 14.6% increase to close the gap, and public spending per person has historically been below the UK average.
+Productivity lags behind the UK average, requiring a 14.6%^{viii} increase to close the gap, and public spending per person has historically been below the UK average.
 There are areas within the CCA Area with high levels of poverty and poor social mobility.
+Healthy life expectancy across the area is relatively short resulting in individuals living with avoidable ill-health and disability well before statutory retirement age.